 Best Classic Garden Game Ever: Croquet

-Long before The Red Queen ever confused this game by introducing pink flamingos and terrified hedgehogs, croquet has been the champion of all lawn games; a game that is loved by children and adults, and everyone that might fall into the grey area between.
+Long before The Red Queen ever confused this game by introducing pink flamingos and terrified hedgehogs.
+Croquet has been the champion of all lawn games; a game that is loved by children and adults, and everyone that might fall into the grey area between.
 It’s the epitome of good old-fashioned fun.
-Sure, it might draw out a few bemusing noises from your teenage kids who they would rather play Angry Birds than wander around a garden knocking a brightly coloured wooden ball through an arch with equally bright wooden mallets, but once they get out there it will be smiles all-round.
+Sure, it might draw out a few bemusing noises from your teenage kids who would rather play Angry Birds than wander around a garden knocking a brightly coloured wooden ball through an arch with equally bright wooden mallets.
+But once they get out there it will be smiles all-round.

 Best Lawn Game For Young Kids: Slip n’ Slide

 Once upon a time, if you wanted a slip n’ slide in your garden, your dad would have to go down the hardware store.
 Buy up all the blue tarpaulin they had, grab a water sprinkler from the shelf and make a pretty bodge-job one himself.
 But not anymore.
 Slip n’ Slides have made it mainstream and rightly so.
 What other toy can provide this amount fun, laughs and pure excitement for your kids, while also keeping them cool on a hot summer days.
 None.